aio-libs/aiohttp/docs/client.rst

 Unix domain sockets
 -------------------

-If your http server uses unix domain sockets you can use :class:`aiohttp.connector.UnixConnector`::
+If your HTTP server uses UNIX domain sockets you can use :class:`aiohttp.connector.UnixConnector`::

   >>> conn = aiohttp.UnixConnector(path='/path/to/socket')